Early Years Foundation Stage (EYFS)

 Speaking and Listening

 Across the school we develop the children’s speaking and listening abilities as we believe this significantly compliments their reading and writing skills.
 We teach the children: turn taking, respecting the views of the others, poetry recitation, and formal presentations, as well as acting.
 There are many opportunities for children to take part in productions including assemblies, events for special occasions such as Harvest, Christmas, Easter, class assemblies and the Year 6 production.
 Talk topics are also set each week in all classes.
-In Nursery and reception talk topics are linked to the children's interests whereas in Year 1 -6, talk topics are linked to the Big Write for that week.
+In Nursery and reception talk topics are linked to the children's interests whereas in Year 1 -6, talk topics are linked to the extended write for that week.